DRAFT Delano Plan 2018Delano Neighborhood Plan Survey

-Active members of the neighborhood and the City of Wichita recognized that the time was right to take a look at the neighborhood.
+Active members of the neighborhood and the City of Wichita recognized that the time was right to take a fresh look at the neighborhood.
 Weaknesses had to be identified and addressed.
 Neighborhood strengths needed to be enhanced.
 It was time to start planning and to position the Delano neighborhood for a healthy and successful future.

 Delano’s Turn: Directions West of the River presents urban design ideas for the future of the Delano district in Wichita, Kansas.
 Fifteen Kansas State University mid-level students, enrolled in an intensive 8-week Community Planning and Design studio, completed the work during the summer of 2017.
 The studio was co-led by Associate Professor Blake Belanger and Associate Professor Howard Hahn.